 Measurements of pH are used both in formulating and testing product stability.
 The pH of skin or hair is also a necessary consideration in cosmetic chemistry. pH is the measure of the activity of the hydrogen atom.

 Measure of the activity of the hydrogen atom:

 The higher the pH, the more basic or alkaline is the solution; the lower the pH, the more acidic the solution.
 The irritation or stinging induced by a product is often directly related to how low the pH is.

 Obviously, pH is an important consideration when formulating personal care products.
 It affects shelf stability, bacterial growth, how well ingredients combine, and how the product interacts with skin or hair.
 Measurements of pH can be used to reflect the stability of a product.
-For example, if components in the product hydrolyze, free acid would be released, which would lower the pH of the formulation and provide evidence that ...
+For example, if components in the product hydrolyze, free acid would be released, which would lower the pH of the formulation and ...